stithac/foodastic/README.md

 - You want to eat out?
 We got restaurants!
 - You don’t know?
 Tell us what you’re in the mood for and we’ll give you both!

+# Battle Rhythm
+- Daily Check-in via Slack: 9AM
+  - What we'ved worked on?
+Issues?
+- Daily push deadline: 10PM
+  - On a rotational basis (Rabia - Ashley - Ikra Jenner): Each team member reaches out to slack channel around 930 to remind team to push changes to repo
+  - Team member merges all changes at 10PM

 # Starting Ideas

 Dine In/Dine Out